tons613/laravel-countries-seeder-with-phonecode/README.md

 # laravel-countries-seeder-with-phonecode
-Lavarel Countries Seeder with iso and country phone code
+Lavarel Countries Seeder with iso and country Telephone dialing code

 Seed and migration files.